marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Input element
 ~~~~~~~~~~~~~

-In this element you can insert several input fields.
+In this element, you can insert several input fields.
 These are numbered #1, #2, ….
-You can add input fields by clicking on “add new input field".
+You can add input fields by clicking on *add new input field*.
 The input fields are displayed one after each other.

 The following settings are available for every input field.
-You can determine the type of input field and define a name.
-The name can then be used in programmes and will give out the value of the variable.
-For example, if your variable is called “e", you can access it by writing “$e;".
-For more details see program.
-Furthermore, you can delete an input field by clicking on http://classex.uni-passau.de/classex3/pic/reject.png.
+You can determine the type of input field and define a variable name.
+The variable name can then be used in programs.
+For example, if your variable is called $e, you can access it by writing "$e;" in a text box or use $e in a program element.
+Furthermore, you can delete an input field by clicking on |pic_delete|.
 You cannot delete the first input field (#1).

+.. |pic_delete| image:: _static/pic/reject.PNG
+				:width: 15px

 	**Please notice that only one input element is allowed per stage.
 For several inputs add additional input fields to the first input element.**